-Therefore, the participation as Beneficiary is limited to organisations having received a mandate by their national programme owner(s) (usually Ministry/regional authority) to participate in the JP implementation phase and that are willing to share the JP Vision/SRA/Roadmap.
-The mandate shall confirm that organisations are responsible for managing/implementing a RWM programme and/or managing/implementing a RD&D programme needed for implementation as:
+In the EJP Cofund scheme, the participation as Beneficiary is limited to organisations having received a mandate by their national programme owner(s) (usually Ministry/regional authority) to participate in the Joint Programme implementation phases and that are willing to share a Vision/Strategic Research Agenda/Roadmap for European collaborative RD&D. The mandate shall confirm that organisations are responsible for managing/implementing a national programme and/or managing/implementing a RD&D programme needed for implementation (programme managers).